drewwells/go-sqlite3/README.md

 * Want to build go-sqlite3 with libsqlite3 on my linux.

     Use `go build --tags "libsqlite3 linux"`

+    On Mac OS X, sqlite provided with OS X is too out of date.
+Install a newer one with brew:

+    Use `brew install sqlite`

+    Now build by specifying the location of the brew installed sqlite:

+    `CGO_LDFLAGS=-L/usr/local/opt/sqlite/lib go build -tags libsqlite3`

 * Can't build go-sqlite3 on windows 64bit.